-To help pump up your bobs and undercuts, using a little styling gel can give your hair a runway-ready look in minutes.
+Using a little styling gel can give your hair a runway-ready look in minutes.
 To achieve, use a gel, like TRESemmé TRES Two Mega Firm Control Gel, to help slick your tresses and hold them in place.
-If you want a look that stands out, work your styling gel into your hair and scrunch together in order to get a polished yet slightly grungy look.
+If you want a look that stands out, work your styling gel into your hair and scrunch together.
+This will give you a polished yet slightly grungy look.

 4. Braid it.

 When it doubt, add a braid.
 Braids look darling on shorter lengths, as they can give any cut some romantic edge.
 A fun option for a really short fringe area is a side-twisted braid.
 Start by parting your hair, and create a small section from the front part of your head, splitting that into two smaller sections.
-Using a twist action instead of French-braiding, go down your hairline until you reach your ears, then pin your style into place with some bobby pins.
-Finish by using Suave Professionals Luxe Style Infusion Anti-Humidity Hairspray to help seal in your look.
+Use a twist-action instead of French-braiding.
+Go down your hairline until you reach your ears, then pin your style into place with some bobby pins.

 Are you thinking about trying out a short hairstyle?
 Be sure to snap a picture and tag us @AllThingsHairUS!